mzgajner/blog/src/blog/2013-06-19-ux-mistakes-that-keep-happening.md

     People from marketing once heard this technique prevents visitors from leaving your page.
 I prefer to believe most people can master the use of tabs and back button.
 [Smashing magazine](//uxdesign.smashingmagazine.com/2008/07/01/should-links-open-in-new-windows/) and [Jakob Nielsen](//www.nngroup.com/articles/top-10-mistakes-web-design/) say we shouldn't take control from users.
 Trust them.

 - **Complicating when it's not necessary**
 	*It would be too plain without it* is a terrible argument.
-Make the culprit some coffee and talk him into [trying a one column layout](http://goodui.org/#1) first.
+Make the culprit some coffee and talk them into [trying a one column layout](http://goodui.org/#1) first.

 - **Obscuring links for looks**
 	Many designers find underlined links ugly and unacceptable.
 Don't let them go too far with this and remind them to use different colors for *:visited* links.
 Here are some [great guidelines](//www.nngroup.com/articles/guidelines-for-visualizing-links/).